 The curtain rises on a surging crowd.
 A mandarin announces that anyone wishing to marry Princess Turandot must answer three riddles.
 Failure means death.
 The Prince of Persia has just failed and will be executed when the moon rises.

-The bloodlust of the crowd is dealt with brutally by the palace guards, and Timur, a blind, old man is knocked to the ground.
-Liu, his slave, cries out for help and Calaf comes to their aid.
-As luck would have it Calaf is Timur’s son!
-Timur was king of Tartary, making Calaf a prince, but has long been deposed.
+The crowd's bloodlust is dealt with brutally by the palace guards, and Timur, a blind, older man, is knocked to the ground.
+Liu, his slave, cries out for help, and Calaf comes to their aid.
+As luck would have it, Calaf is Timur’s son!
+Timur is the deposed king of Tartary, making Calaf a prince.
 Only Liu has remained faithful to him.
 Calaf warns them not to mention his name as he fears being discovered by the Emperor.

-As the moon rises the Prince of Persia is led to his death.
-The crowd appeals in his favor but Turandot appears and signals for the execution to continue.
+As the moon rises, the Prince of Persia is led to his death.
+The crowd appeals in his favour, but Turandot appears and signals for the execution to continue.
 Calaf sees Turandot and falls in love.
 The Prince of Persia is executed.

-Blinded by Turandot’s beauty, Calaf is about to rush forward and bang the gong, signaling that he wishes to take the riddles, when Ping, Pang and Pong appear.
-The jaunty threesome tell him not to risk it, as do Timur and Liu, the latter being not very secretly in love with Calaf.
-Calaf is touched but never the less runs forward shouting Turandot’s name and bangs the gong three times.
+Blinded by Turandot’s beauty, Calaf is about to rush forward and bang the gong, signalling that he wishes to take the riddles when Ping, Pang and Pong appear.
+The jaunty threesome tells him not to risk it, as do Timur and Liu, the latter being not very secretly in love with Calaf.
+Calaf is touched but never the less runs forward, shouting Turandot’s name and bangs the gong three times.
 Turandot accepts his challenge as the curtain falls on Act I.

 Act II - Running Time: 50 mins